Cbazil/Code4CT/README.md

 - Created Grid for the Who We Are section, Then made a nested grid for the images(Everything is wrapped by borders(Indicator)).
 - Worked on "Learn to" section, and add background color of black to the background image.
 Like a merge (Blend mode: Multiple).
 - Postioned all elements in the learn to section and resized font icons.
+- Added margin and padding to info section.
 ---

 ## All Rights Reversed 2018, Made by Cbazil